 Here are a few tips to handle teething and sleep training:

 - If your baby is extra fussy during the day when they’re awake (i.e. they are not fussy because they are sleepy), make sure you make them extra comfortable at bedtime.
 You can use a dose of Ibuprofen or Tylenol (with a doctor’s approval) and a cold washcloth to numb the gums.
-Please note that Orajel has now been discouraged for babies under two years old by the FDA.
+Please note that Orajel has been strongly discouraged for babies under two years old by the FDA.
 Also, my pediatrician did not OK Ibuprofen until 6 months old.
-I preferred Ibuprofen because it lasted longer (6 hours) rather than Tylenol (4 hours), but you should check with your pediatrician about when you can administer it to your baby.
+I preferred Ibuprofen because it lasted longer (6 hours) rather than Tylenol (4 hours) You should check with your pediatrician about when you can administer either of these to your baby.

 - “Teethers” can be another great (and medicine-free) way to alleviate the pain of teething.
 We recommend The Nuby Teether, Baby Banana Teething Toothbrush, and the Zo-Li Teethers to our clients.

-- Given a baby teethes for what feels like a constant 2 years (on and off), you should figure out a plan for how you will handle it when it occurs.
-You can’t allow too much sleep deprivation in the name of “teething”, since you may think something is a teething problem, but it’s really a sleep problem.
+- Given a baby teethes for about 2 years (on and off), you should figure out a plan for how you will handle teething.
+You can’t allow too much sleep deprivation in the name of “teething,” since you may think something is a teething problem, but it’s really a sleep problem.

-- My plan with my first son was that if he was extra fussy during the day, I’d give him Ibuprofen (and Orajel which is now a no-no) at bedtime.
-If he had any night wakings 6+ hours (give or take 1 hour) after the medication, I’d tend to him with another dose and then stay with him for 30 minutes until it kicked in and then put him back down.
-It was usually only about 2-4 days of super fussy times that he needed extra soothing until the tooth popped through.
+- If my son was extra fussy during the day, I’d give him Ibuprofen at bedtime.
+If he had any night wakings roughly 6+ hours after the medication, I’d tend to him with another dose.
+Then I’d stay with him for 30 minutes until it kicked in, and put him back down.
+It was usually only 2-4 days of fussy times when he needed extra soothing until the tooth popped through.
 Other times, I’d have to be more stringent on my nighttime visits, because of the problems it would create.

 - If you are breastfeeding, expect your baby to possibly nurse more frequently as it feels good on their gums.
 As always, you may have to set limits and be careful not to create a sleep association with nursing to sleep.